revanced/revanced-documentation/building-from-source.md

 # Building from source

-If you have already downloaded the prebuilt packages you can skip to [Using the ReVanced CLI and installing ReVanced.](using-the-revanced-cli-and-installing.md)

 Before continuing you need to be authenticated to GitHub Packages.

  This will assume you have a GitHub account.
 Create a PAT with the scope ```read:packages``` here and add your token to ~/.gradle/gradle.properties.